ericaxu/gemmy/README.md

 Risk: Gemmy might actually be helpful with writing if you use this mode.
 We're not responsibility for any extra productivity Gemmy brings.

+## How to use

+Install Gemmy.
+There are four commands in command palette when you type "Gemmy".
+You can figure out the rest on your own.

 ---

 Special thanks: [Rigmarole](https://rigmarolestudio.com/) for creating and animating Gemmy

-Credit: the taltent Obsidian mods team, including argentum, CawlinTeffid, cotmax, Eleanor Koink, koala, Leah, rigmarole, ryanjamurphy & WhiteNoise
+Credit: the talented Obsidian mods team, including argentum, CawlinTeffid, cotmax, Eleanor Koink, koala, Leah, rigmarole, ryanjamurphy & WhiteNoise

+---

+## Happy April Fools'

+Gemmy was proudly released on April 1, 2023.